No. 1 Alabama beats No. 4 Oklahoma 45-34 to reach title game

 At one point the disparity in yards was 191-0.
 The most noise the Sooners mustered in the early going was when linebacker Kenneth Murray talked trash with the Alabama bench — with his team trailing by three touchdowns.

-Saban wasn’t ready to relax, though, spiking his headset during one of his several sideline tirades.
-And sure enough, the Sooners mounted a rally, closing to within 11 points three times in the final 18 minutes.

-But two Oklahoma onside kicks failed, and Alabama ran the final 4:23 off the clock after the Sooners’ last score.
+The Sooners rallied and closed to within 11 points three times in the final 18 minutes.
+But two onside kicks failed, and Alabama ran the final 4:23 off the clock after Oklahoma’s last score.

 QUICK START